U.S. Environmental Protection Agency (EPA)

 The research participant may be involved with the following activities:

 Developing near-field dispersion modeling approaches with a specific focus on the AERMOD dispersion model

 The research participant will learn to run, analyze, and interpret field, laboratory and air quality model data, and may, as their interest dictates, gain experience with other models and tools.
 The research participant may acquire hands-on experience in performing analyses of experimental datasets, and in understanding the intricacies of air quality modeling in the near-field environment.
 The research participant may provide oral presentations, and have the opportunity to give a technical presentation at a scientific conference/workshop.
 The research participant's research may contribute to a manuscript to be submitted to a peer-reviewed journal.

 The mentor for this opportunity is David Heist (email@example.com).

 Anticipated Appointment Start Date:

 This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and EPA.
 The initial appointment is for one year, but may be renewed upon recommendation of EPA and is contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at EPA in the Research Triangle Park, North Carolina, area.
 Participants do not become employees of EPA, DOE or the program administrator, and there are no employment-related benefits.

-The qualified candidate should have received a master's degree in one of the relevant fields, or be currently pursuing the degree and will reach completion by June 5, 2020.
+The qualified candidate should be currently pursuing or have received a bachelor's, master's or doctoral degree in one of the relevant fields.
 Degree must have been received within five years of the appointment start date.